-Abstract - The Distancing Technique
+Abstract - The Distancing Approach

-The Distancing Technique was initially developed using EMDR targets that had an over-importance of thoughts, the need to control thoughts and the thought-action fusion.
+The Distancing Approach was initially developed using EMDR targets that had an over-importance of thoughts, the need to control thoughts and the thought-action fusion.
 It also targeted the misinterpretation of sensation as predictive of future catastrophe.

 The goal of this technique is for the client to become a detached observer to his/her thoughts, sensations, images, and/or urges.
 For example, to understand that the obsession is a thought and not real, to gain distance from the thought, and put it aside.